z-katas/arch-katas-dcc/quanta/meetings.md

 ## Meetings
 ![Image](../diagrams/quanta/meeting-quanta.jpg)

-This service enables users to raise tickets (technical / general) and track the status.
+This service enables users to raise tickets (technical/general) and track the status.
 It provides support team access to all tickets and current progress.

 ### Responsibilities
 1. Let NPOs create & manage events.